Be a Water Watcher to Ensure Summer Water Safety

 Whether children are swimming at the pool, at the lake, in a hotel pool, or in the backyard, supervision is crucial.
 The Water Watcher program was developed to protect children by assigning specific adults to be in charge of water supervision.

-All too often, a scenario just like this results in a tragedy.
 Here is how the Water Watcher program can make a difference and save lives.
 Depending on the number of children in the water, one or more adults are assigned to be “Water Watchers.”